jncraton/BWMetaAI/CONTRIBUTING.md

 1. Edit the makefile to:
     - Use your SC path
     - Use the absolute path to your prefered SC launcher.
 This can simply be starcraft.exe if no launcher is used.
-3. Execute `make run` or `run.cmd` to compile the AIs, build an MPQ, and replace the default in your SC directory.
+3. Execute `make run` to compile the AIs, build an MPQ, and replace the default in your SC directory.

 New AI commands/macros:
 -----------------------